-- Enabled: This property determines whether a user account is enabled or disenabled. - AdvancedAuthenticationEnabled: This property determines whether a user account enables authentication with advanced authentication methods. - PreSharedKeyAuthenticationEnabled: This property determines whether a user account enables authentication with advanced authentication methods that use encryption through a shared key. - SRP6aAuthenticationEnabled: This property determines whether a user account enables authentication with the SRP-6 authentication method.
+- Enabled: This property determines whether a user account is enabled or disenabled. - Deleted: Determines whether a user account or group is deleted. - AdvancedAuthenticationEnabled: This property determines whether a user account enables authentication with advanced authentication methods. - PreSharedKeyAuthenticationEnabled: This property determines whether a user account enables authentication with advanced authentication methods that use encryption through a shared key. - SRP6aAuthenticationEnabled: This property determines whether a user account enables authentication with the SRP-6 authentication method. - ExternalAuthenticationEnabled: Determines whether a user account enables external authentication with LDAP and/or Kerberos.